Paul M. Weber

 In 1984, Paul M. Weber fulfilled his long-time aspiration of joining the Los Angeles Police Department.
-Captain Weber was born in Inglewood, California and is a now 34-year-veteran with the Los Angeles Police Department.
+Captain Weber was born in Inglewood, California and is a now 37-year-veteran with the Los Angeles Police Department.

-Weber received his Bachelor of Science in Criminal Justice Management from The Union Institute and University and a Master’s degree in Executive Leadership from the University of Southern California.
-Captain Weber has graduated several respected schools in police leadership.
+Weber received his Bachelor of Science in Criminal Justice Management from The Union Institute and University and a master’s degree in Executive Leadership from the University of Southern California.
+Captain Weber has graduated from several respected schools in police leadership.
 He has a Certificate in Police Union Leadership from Harvard University and Certificate in Work Place Mediation from Cornell University.
 At the Harvard Kennedy School Malcom Weiner Center for Social Policy, Weber worked on an ambitious project – a second Executive Session on Policing and Public Safety.
 The Session conversations confirmed beliefs that the challenges faced by policing are vastly different today from those a generation ago.
 The leadership and scholarship have changed.
 The demographics of our country and police agencies themselves are substantially different.
 The operational and managerial challenges are more complicated.
 The roles of technology, the influence of global crime, terrorism, and corruption have changed the worries and practices of police officers as well as police leaders.

 Captain Weber has worked in a variety of field and administrative assignments and has served the Department in all four Bureaus in a variety of capacities.
 His notable experience includes working as a Police Officer II in Foothill, 77th Street, Van Nuys and Rampart patrol; as field training officer and as Gang Unit-Police Officer III in Van Nuys, until finally as patrol sergeant in Hollywood and later at Personnel Group.